 Rent is your biggest priority.
 Never, ever skip this months rent because you think you’ll catch up next month.
 You won’t.
 Nothing is more important than the roof over your head.
 Don’t kid yourself that the landlord can’t really make you homeless.
 If you fall behind with your rent you are putting yourself at risk of eviction.

 Having said that, you do have some rights as a tenant — your landlord has to go through a set legal procedure in order to evict you, and you’ll probably find you have some time to sort things out.
 If you are worried, call into The Advice Centre for a confidential chat with one of the advice workers.

 If you are struggling with your accommodation costs, and you’re getting all the student loan you are entitled to, you might be entitled to some help from the HEI Discretionary Fund or University Hardship Fund.
-Ask at the Student Services desk in the Fraser Building or call into the Advice Centre for an application form.
+Ask at the Student Services desk in the Fraser Building for an application form, or call into the Advice Centre.

 Debt owed to the University

-If you are a continuing student and have debt owed to the University of £25 or more, you will not be able to re-register or gain access to the library for the upcoming academic year.
+If you are a continuing student and have tuition-fee debt owed to the University, you will not be able to re-register or gain access to the library for the upcoming academic year.
 In certain circumstances the University will allow you to re-register if you’ve entered into a repayment plan with them and the SRC Advice Centre can provide you with help and advice on the best way to put a realistic and sustainable offer to the University.

 If you are in this situation, need assistance or advice on submitting a repayment plan, or have concerns about debt or financial problems you should contact the Advice Centre.